US STOCKS-Wall St drops as China stock slump stokes growth fears

 “It’s hard to assess whether China single-handedly can deep-six the market,” said Chuck Carlson, chief executive at Horizon Investment Services in Hammond, Indiana.
 “A significant slowdown in China impacts not just the U.S. but global players as well.”

-Nine of the 10 major S&P 500 sectors were lower, with the energy index’s 1.35 percent fall leading the decliners.
+Nine of the 10 major S&P 500 sectors were lower, led by a 1.35 percent fall in the energy index.

 With second-quarter reports well under way, analysts expect overall earnings of S&P 500 companies to dip 0.3 percent and revenue to decline 3.9 percent, according to Thomson Reuters data.

 Such results could inflate already relatively pricey valuations.
-The S&P 500 trades near 16.9 times forward 12-month earnings, above the 10-year median of 14.7 times, according to StarMine data.
+The S&P 500 is trading near 16.9 times forward 12-month earnings, above the 10-year median of 14.7 times, according to StarMine data.

-“Valuations are a concern right now,” said Randy Frederick, managing director of trading and derivatives for Charles Schwab in Austin.
+“Valuations are a concern right now,” said Randy Frederick, managing director of trading and derivatives for Charles Schwab in Austin, Texas.
 “We really need to see corporate revenue growth.”

-The main event for U.S. markets this week is likely to be the two-day U.S. Federal Reserve meeting, the last before September, which still looms as the first possible date for an interest rate increase.
+The main event for U.S. markets this week is likely to be the two-day U.S. Federal Reserve meeting beginning on Tuesday, the last policy meeting before September, which still looms as the first possible date for an interest rate increase.

-Teva Pharmaceutical’s shares jumped 16.41 percent to a record high of $72.00 after it agreed to buy Allergan’s generic drug business for $40.5 billion, giving up on its bid to buy Mylan.
+Teva Pharmaceutical’s shares jumped 16.41 percent to a record high of $72.00 after the company agreed to buy Allergan’s generic drug business for $40.5 billion, giving up on its bid to buy Mylan.
 Allergan rose 6.09 percent while Mylan fell 14.51 percent.

 Fiat Chrysler fell 4.88 percent after a U.S. auto safety watchdog announced a $105 million fine against the automaker over lapses in safety recalls.